beeburrt/recursive-recursion/ch1/README.md

 - the arguments passed to the function

-- the set of local variables created during the function call
+- the set of local variables created during the function call (see: `local_variables.rb`)

+Every running program has a call stack and multithreaded programs have one call stack for each thread.

+Stack overflow happens when call stack has too many frame objects taking up memory. (see: `shortest.rb`)

+Use a base case to prevent stack overflow.
+Base case: a situation where the function stops calling itself.
+All recursive functions require at least one base case. (see: `shortest_with_base_case.rb`)